Even if your channel has low viewership, Twitch is often suspending accounts of people who look like they are younger than the minimum age.

-While Twitch is renowned for having a younger demographic with 41% aged 16 to 24.
-Exposure to adult themes is frequent and something parents or guardians should be wary of before letting young viewers use the platform.
+Twitch is renowned for having a younger demographic with 35.8% aged 18 to 24 who have their own Twitch accounts.
+Exposure to adult themes is frequent and something a parent or a legal guardian should be wary of before letting young viewers use the platform.

 1. Adult Language